Explore how your team can use Hiver.

 You do this by rewarding customer loyalty.

 The key here is to do so in a hyper-personalized manner.
 You’ve already got a great deal of consumer data.
 Analyzing it is how you identify your loyal customers in the first place.
-But you’ve got to delve deeper into the specifics of your consumers’ purchase habits in order to craft your reward and loyalty program as efficiently as possible.
+But you’ve got to delve deeper into the specifics of your consumers’ purchase habits in order to craft your reward and customer loyalty program as efficiently as possible.

 For example, say you’re running a bakery and two of your most loyal customers include a woman who tends to buy expensive cakes and a teenager who likes to pick up a few donuts after school.